List of criminal enterprises, gangs, and syndicates: Prison gangs

-Prisons are a natural meeting place for criminals, and for the purposes of protection from other inmates and business prisoners join gangs.
+Prisons are a natural meeting place for criminals, and for the purposes of business and protection from other inmates, prisoners join gangs.
 These gangs often develop a large influence outside the prison walls through their networks.
 Most prison gangs do more than offer simple protection for their members.
 Most often, prison gangs are responsible for any drug, tobacco or alcohol handling inside correctional facilities.
 Furthermore, many prison gangs involve themselves in prostitution, assaults, kidnappings and murders.
 Prison gangs often seek to intimidate the other inmates, pressuring them to relinquish their food and other resources.
 In addition, prison gangs often exercise a large degree of influence over organized crime in the "free world", larger than their isolation in prison might lead one to expect.